adykarta/certificate-generator-frontend/README.md

 git push origin [branch-name]
 ```

-Dont forget to merge request to master branch!
+Dont forget to merge request to ady branch!

 ## Meet the Team